zoltarinio79/GlowTan-Legal/terms.md

 ## 3. Subscriptions and In-App Purchases

-[APP NAME] offers subscriptions and/or in-app purchases sold through Apple's App Store.
+GlowTan offers subscriptions and/or in-app purchases sold through Apple's App Store.
 The following terms apply, in addition to Apple's Media Services Terms.

 ### Auto-Renewing Subscriptions